|No GRE Required||Network With Industry Professionals||Graduate With A Marketable Screenplay|

 In just two years, write a marketable screenplay and earn your MFA in Narrative Media Writing with a concentration in Screenwriting from the Grady College of Journalism and Mass Communication, home of the Peabody Awards and one of the top journalism schools in the country.
-This two-year low-residency program is designed to train writers who will be produced.
-The program offers students an unparalleled opportunity to develop screenwriting skills that will equip them for long and varied careers.
+This two-year low-residency MFA in Screenwriting Degree program is designed to train writers who will be produced.
+The low-residency MFA in Screenwriting Degree program offers students an unparalleled opportunity to develop screenwriting skills that will equip them for long and varied careers.
 The program features a committed and diverse roster of accomplished screenwriters and other industry professionals who work closely with students to inspire and support each writer's emerging craft and voice.

-MFA graduates concentrating in screenwriting are prepared to write screenplays for major motion picture and television companies or teach writing at the university level.
+Low-residency MFA in Screenwriting Degree graduates are prepared to write screenplays for major motion picture and television companies or teach writing at the university level.
 A concentration in narrative nonfiction is also available.

-The programs' co-directors — award-winning producer Nate Kohn and award-winning author and journalist Valerie Boyd — have assembled a diverse group of writing mentors who will challenge students to do their best work, to explore the role of the writer in society, and to use their writing to make a difference in the diverse communities in which they live.
+The screenwriting degree programs' co-directors — award-winning producer Nate Kohn and award-winning author and journalist the late Valerie Boyd — have assembled a diverse group of writing mentors who will challenge students to do their best work, to explore the role of the writer in society, and to use their writing to make a difference in the diverse communities in which they live.

 Tuition & Fees